Skip to Content (custom)

 • Develop all components of a course or seminar, including instructor and student handbooks, PowerPoint presentation, Excel documents (when relevant), and exam (when relevant), according to specifications and AI guidelines.

-• Write learning objectives, discussion questions, practice problems, and quiz questions.
+• Write learning objectives, discussion questions, and practice problems.

 • Write specific notes for instructors.